 - Applicable utilities and home energy costs include separately stated electricity, gas, water and sewer, trash removal, and energy costs, such as fuel oil.

-The program's third prioritization, subject to funding availability, is payment assistance for upcoming rent, or rent which is not yet past-due.
+Subject to funding availability, the Chula Vista Emergency Rental Assistance Program may also offer assistance for upcoming rent, or rent which is not yet past-due.
 This form of assistance will cover up to 100% of rent in a one-time payment equivalent to up to three months at a time.
+Prospective rent assistance is only available through March 2022.

 The following documentation must be submitted for an application to be complete and be considered for assistance: